As a startup, why do you need us?

 - Blogs or news sections to be updated regularly: you need a web application to support this feature, a database where to store your posts, WYSIWYG editor, and a comment platform (i.e. Disqus).

-I want to end this post repeating my advice, hoping that you were convinced after my technical explanation (full of apparently buzzy words): ask for help to a multidisciplinary software development team that has the discussed knowledge and the experience of putting all of these things together.
+I want to end this post repeating my advice, hoping that you were convinced after my technical explanation (full of apparently buzzy words): ask for help from a multidisciplinary software development team that has the discussed knowledge and the experience of putting all of these things together.